 Los Angeles Water Board staff has prepared a detailed technical document entitled “Consideration of Extension of Final TMDL Implementation Dates for Certain TMDLs in the Los Angeles Region” (Staff Report) that analyzes and describes the specific necessity and rationale for extending the final implementation deadlines of the TMDLs.

 The Staff Report is an integral part of this Los Angeles Water Board action and was reviewed, considered, and accepted by the Los Angeles Water Board before acting.
+For each TMDL, based on an evaluation of the status of water quality and beneficial use impacts, progress on implementing projects considering the length of the original TMDL implementation schedule, and the projects that remain to be implemented, along with federal guidance that TMDL implementation schedules should achieve WLAs in a reasonable period of time, the Los Angeles Water Board determined whether and how much additional time is warranted to achieve the nine TMDLs with final deadlines between 2021-2023 applicable to wet weather MS4 discharges.
+The Los Angeles Water Board also evaluated the estimated cost of remaining projects, dedicated revenue, and anticipated matching funds, and factored in the economic impacts due to the COVID-19 pandemic, as stated in Findings 7 and 8 above.

+The proposed schedule extensions are as short as possible and are not intended to set a precedent for extensions of TMDL deadlines that were not considered as part of this action.
+The TMDL implementation deadline extensions adopted through this action not only recognize the immediate economic impact of the COVID-19 pandemic, but also consider the specific circumstances surrounding implementation of these TMDLs.
+Future requests for extensions of TMDL-related deadlines will be considered on a case-by-case basis.

-For each TMDL, based on an evaluation of the estimated cost of remaining projects and the annual revenue and annual funding match, the Los Angeles Water Board determined whether and how much additional time is warranted to achieve the nine TMDLs with final deadlines between 2021-2023 applicable to wet weather MS4 discharges.The public has had reasonable opportunity to participate in review of these amendments to the Basin Plan to revise the final wet weather implementation deadlines applicable to MS4 dischargers in the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxics TMDL, Marina del Rey Harbor Toxics TMDL, Ballona Creek Bacteria TMDL, and Ballona Creek Metals TMDL(Amendments).
-The public has also had reasonable opportunity to participate in the Los Angeles Water Board’s evaluation of progress and final deadlines in the Implementation Plan for Malibu Nutrients TMDL and the Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments TMDL, which are not being revised.
+The public has had reasonable opportunity to participate in review of these amendments to the Basin Plan to revise the final wet weather implementation deadlines applicable to MS4 dischargers in the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxics TMDL, Marina del Rey Harbor Toxics TMDL, Ballona Creek Bacteria TMDL, Ballona Creek Metals TMDL, and Implementation Plan for the U.S. EPA-Established Malibu Creek Nutrients TMDL and the U.S. EPA-Established Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments (Amendments).
 Tentative Basin Plan amendments for the proposed revisions and supporting documents were released for public comment on November 20, 2020; a Notice of Hearing and Opportunity to Comment was published and circulated 84 days preceding Los Angeles Water Board action.
 This notice was published in the Los Angeles Times and Ventura County Star on November 20, 2020, in accordance with the requirements of Water Code section 13244.

 The Los Angeles Water Board responded to oral and written comments received from the public; and the Los Angeles Water Board held a public hearing on February 11, 2021 to consider adoption of the Amendments consistent with Water Code section 13244.